Fats and oils are neutral compounds made up of:

 - … are important components of the double membrane of all cells and cell organelles

-Possible consequences of a lack of fatty acids
+Possible consequences of a fatty acid deficiency

 Omega 3 (essential)

-- Rheumatoid inflammations
+- Rheumatoid inflammation

 - Retarded embryonic development

-- sensory disturbances (MS!)
+- Sensory disturbances (MS!)

-- learning and visual impairments
+- Learning and vision impairments

-- growth disorders
+- Growth disorders

 - Dry skin